-My phone battery doesn't last very long
+• My phone battery doesn't last very long

 Playing games on the phone does drain the battery.
 On Spectrian, disabling audio helps to conserve battery power.
 We also recommend you keep Bluetooth switched off except when you need it.
-Avoid leaving Spectrian as the foreground application if you're not using it - switch it to the background using the No (hang-up) key on Series 60, or by selecting the application picker on UIQ.
-Please note on Series 60 FP3 devices (N70/N90) the No key actually closes Spectrian with no warning, so use the menu key instead!
+Avoid leaving Spectrian as the foreground application if you're not using it - switch it to the background by selecting the application picker.